ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 - $ c $ is a L2 normalization constant.

 ## Neural Networks that Learn from Planning
 Now we want to leverage not only the probability distribution $ \pi $, but also some other valuable information of MCTS to benefit the agent.
 The question is: what kind of information is considered as valuable?
-A good choice would be the [principal variation in MCTS](#principal-variation-in-mcts) since it tells us the most promising future state if the agent follows its current policy.
+A good choice would be the [principal variation in MCTS](#principal-variation-in-mcts) since it predicts the most promising future state.

+We modify the original [AlphaGo Zero network](#nerual_network_architecture) so that the agent can learn from both the current state $ s $ and future predictions.

+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Modified_Network.png" caption="Modified neural network that takes both state $ s $ and future predictions as input." width="90%" %}